Near-field communication: ISO/IEC

-NFC incorporates a variety of existing standards including ISO/IEC 14443 Type A and Type B, and FeliCa.
+NFC incorporates a variety of existing standards including ISO/IEC 14443 Type A and Type B, and FeliCa (also simply named F or NFC-F).
 NFC-enabled phones work at a basic level with existing readers.
 In "card emulation mode" an NFC device should transmit, at a minimum, a unique ID number to a reader.
 In addition, NFC Forum defined a common data format called NFC Data Exchange Format (NDEF) that can store and transport items ranging from any MIME-typed object to ultra-short RTD-documents, such as URLs.
 The NFC Forum added the Simple NDEF Exchange Protocol (SNEP) to the spec that allows sending and receiving messages between two NFC devices.

 GSMA

 The GSM Association (GSMA) is a trade association representing nearly 800 mobile telephony operators and more than 200 product and service companies across 219 countries.
 Many of its members have led NFC trials and are preparing services for commercial launch.

 GSM is involved with several initiatives: